Refinancing Your Mortgage vs. Selling Your Home in 2025

 So, if you’re making more money, carrying less debt, and have a better credit score now than when you purchased your home, you may be able to strike a better deal, replacing your 30-year variable rate mortgage for a 15-year fixed mortgage, for example.

 However, if you’re making less, carrying more debt, or having credit trouble, your chances of getting a good deal on a new loan are slim.
-For instance, refinancing could require you to give up your slightly higher fixed-rate mortgage for an only slightly lower variable-rate one.
+For instance, refinancing could require you to give up your slightly higher fixed-rate mortgage for only a slightly lower variable-rate loan.
 Even though the new rate is technically lower, you may wind up paying more in the long run.

 Low equity or bad credit?
 You may still be able to refinance